Experiences are our Inspiration

 Creating the big picture of learning

-Please note: For the 2018/19 academic year onwards we aim to put reading explicitly at the centre of our curriculum.
+From the 2018/19 academic year onwards we will put reading explicitly at the centre of our curriculum.
 A working party began working on this curriculum at the start of Spring Term 2018.
-We aim to create a curriculum which is excellent and enjoyable by changing the balance between what children know and what they can do.
+The aim was to create a curriculum which is excellent and enjoyable by changing the balance between what children know and what they can do.
 By improving the quality of learning, through picture books and children's novels, we aim to build a skills based approach broadening the range of progressive skills that are taught and ensure these are embedded through the inspirational texts and films.

 The school is continually reviewing the curriculum in order to meet the needs of the National Curriculum and the individual needs of the children.
 During the Autumn Term 2017, we have revised the PSHE curriculum and identified areas for development in the Computing curriculum which will be supported by our recent successful 'Awards for All' bid.

 Children in the reception class work towards the Early Learning Goals by means of the Foundation Stage Curriculum.
 We provide parental workshops throughout the year to share with you strategies to help children at home.
 Regular opportunities are provided for parents to visit school, for example, 'Stay and Play' which proved to be a huge success.
 We have recently acquired Seesaw (Jan 18) an online App which enhances learning and communication at home and school.

 Our Key Stage 1 and Key Stage 2 curriculum is in accordance with National Curriculum requirements made up of the following elements:

 b) The Core subjects of Mathematics, English and Science.

 c) The Foundation subjects of History, Geography, Design & Technology, Music, Art, Computing, Physical Education, PSHE & Citizenship.